CEDAR FALLS RACEWAY

 GR-1.
-NHRA rules are the basic and minimum standard for safety and competition.
+IHRA rules are the basic and minimum standard for safety and competition.
 CFR track and class rules compliment these, and in some cases, supersede.
-See the current NHRA rulebook and direct any questions to a track official.
+See the current IHRA rulebook and direct any questions to a track official.
 We strive to promote fair competition & the enjoyment of Drag Racing.

 GR-2.
 No fighting, vandalism, filthy language or theft.
 Any action or behavior deemed detrimental by CFR towards CFR will result in disciplinary action and/or suspension.

 GR-3.
 No selling or soliciting on the grounds without permission of management.

 GR-4.
 Dispose of litter in designated barrels.
 Waste oil should be put in totes provided for this purpose.
 Trash bags are available at the ET Booth.
 Please help keep the grounds clean.

 GR-5.
 Keep water faucet areas clean for everyone’s use.
 No car washing please!
 Turn off water faucets when not in use.
 Please make sure your car is dry before returning to the racing surface.